Legal Skills in a Time of War

-- Marcia Levy, Associate Clinical Professor and Director of Legal Residency, University of New Hampshire Franklin Pierce School of Law (USA)
+- Marcia LevyVisiting Professor and Director of Field Placements & Pro Bono, University of Maine School of Law.

-- Judith Ritter, Distinguished Professor of Law and Director of the Criminal Defense Clinic, Widener University Delaware Law School (USA)
+- Judith Ritter, Distinguished Professor of Law and Director of the Criminal Defense Clinic, Widener University Delaware Law School.

-- Mariia Tsypiashchuk, Lecturer in Law and Head of the Legal Clinic, National University of Ostroh Academy (Ukraine)
+- Mariia Tsypiashchuk, Lecturer in Law and Head of the Legal Clinic, National University of Ostroh Academy.

 Module 1: Legal Skills

-- War crimes, genocide, crimes against humanity, and crimes of aggression
+- War crimes, genocide, crimes against humanity, and the crime of aggression.